 In healthy people who are on a high-salt diet or who are administered saline or fludrocortisone, their aldosterone level will be suppressed.

-The aldosterone stimulation test, also called ACTH stimulation, tests aldosterone and cortisol to determine if someone has Addison disease, low pituitary function, or a pituitary tumor.
+The aldosterone stimulation test, also called ACTH stimulation, tests aldosterone and cortisol to determine if someone has adrenal insufficiency (Addison disease), low pituitary function, or a pituitary tumor.
 This test involves measuring aldosterone and cortisol before and after an injection of synthetic ACTH.
 A normal result is an increase in aldosterone and cortisol after stimulation by ACTH.

 What is Bartter syndrome?

 Bartter syndrome is a group of rare congenital disorders that affect the kidney's ability to reabsorb sodium.
 People with Bartter syndrome lose too much sodium through the urine.
 This causes a rise in the level of the aldosterone and makes the kidneys remove too much potassium from the body.
 The syndrome is therefore associated with high levels of renin and aldosterone in the blood, increased blood pH (alkalosis), and high levels of potassium, calcium, and chloride in the urine.